How to Qualify

 do you qualify?

-have a need for housing
+a need for housing

 Applicants accepted into the Homeownership Program struggle with housing that is inadequate.
 Inadequate housing is often one or more of the following: unsafe, unaffordable, unhealthy or inaccessible.
 Need is established based on a variety of factors, including, but not limited to: the condition of current housing, space considerations, and cost burden.

-be willing to partner with us
+a willingness to partner with us

-have the ability to pay a long-term mortgage
+the ability to pay a long-term mortgage